 Steve joined the MASSP as the Associate Director in April 2016.
 Steve began his career as an early elementary educator, teaching both kindergarten and first grade in Thronapple Kellogg Public Schools.
 He then then went on to become an instructional coach in Cedar Springs Public Schools.
 After two years Steve began working with district administration and was named the Assistant Superintendent of Curriculum and Instruction.
 Steve is a National presenter in the areas of leadership, coaching, classroom pedagogy, data dialogue, Professional Learning Communities, district transformation and systems alignment.
 He is a graduate of Central Michigan University and Aquinas College and is a Training Associate for Adaptive Schools®.

 Steve enjoys running, reading, traveling, and spending time on the lake shore with family and friends throughout the state.

-Bob Kefgen comes to MASSP with over ten years of experience in state politics, with a particular focus on education and human services policy.
+Bob Kefgen brings over fifteen years of experience in state politics to MASSP, with a particular focus on education and human services policy.
 He began his career in the Michigan House of Representatives, where he worked as a legislative aide and eventually chief of staff.
 He spent two years as legislative liaison for the Michigan Association of School Administrators.
 Immediately prior to coming to MASSP, Bob worked at the Michigan Department of Human Services where he was involved with a variety of strategic planning and process re-engineering projects, with a focus on child welfare.
 He has a bachelor’s degree from Michigan State University where he studied history and German.